 Some calibrators can read sensor data directly.
 Some need a multimeter to read the millivolts.
 Either way, make sure you compare the probe measurement with the probe output, using the datasheet.

 Install the displacement probe on your calibration station.
 The station can simulate different distances to verify the output, but the output must be within the limits on the datasheet.
-Also remember to calibrate the station and the multimeter before calibrating the probe to validate your data.
+Also, remember to calibrate the station and the multimeter before calibrating the probe to validate your data.

-Best method to calibrate displacement sensors – check out this video to learn more:
+Check out this video to learn more: